 Brand videos are marketing-heavy and usually part of a larger campaign.
 These types of videos are used to increase awareness and attract an audience.

 3. Event Videos

-Usually a highlight reel of an event taken place.
+Usually a highlight reel of an event taking place.
 Not live.
 A recap.